 As we have established, there is no way for your spouse to prevent a divorce in New Jersey if you have your ducks in a row.
 However, by failing to cooperate, spouses do have the power to prolong the divorce process and force a long litigation process.
 Some of the common disputes which your Elizabeth divorce settlement must help you resolve can include:

-- Equitable distribution of martial assets – during a divorce, the assets and liability which were jointly owned must be fairly distributed between spouses.
+- Equitable distribution of marital assets – during a divorce, the assets and liability which were jointly owned must be fairly distributed between spouses.
 Typical assets include owned real estate, retirement assets, investments, and more

 - Alimony and spousal support – some divorces include alimony considerations for spouses beginning their new financial life as an individual.
 There are actually five different types of alimony in NJ

-- Child Support – child rearing is expensive, and many co-parents reach a child support agreement as part of their divorce
+- Child Support – child-rearing is expensive, and many co-parents reach a child support agreement as part of their divorce

-- Child Custody – for co-parents, child custody is amongst the most important if not the most important dispute during divorce
+- Child Custody – for co-parents, child custody is amongst the most important if not the most important dispute during a divorce